yukuo333/ME599-Perception-Task/yolov5_method/readme.md

 so that the "default" parameters takes the relative location of the test set, and it is just a set of images itself, and in our case, it has 2631 images.

+## step 3: conduct detection
+This step is simply run the code detect.py, and it will generate the labeled images in runs/detect/exp*/ (* differes by different run times, varies from empty, 1, 2, and increasing), moreover, the corresponding lables will be generated in runs/detect/exp*/labels/, and they are 2631 .txt files containing the detected labels and the corresponding box location (takes the same format as the training labels).